jpf-antunes/ndev-joao/README.md

 - 👾 I’m currently learning JavaScript
 - 👻 I’m looking to opportunities to grow up and mature my skills
-- 🤖 2022 Goals: Focus on learning more and contributing to Open Source projects
+- 🤖 2023 Goals: Focus on learning more and contributing to Open Source projects
-- 💣 Fun fact: I love to play games and I'm also a science lover
+- 💣 Fun fact: I love to play games and I'm also a science enthusiast

 ### Tools, languages and frameworks